-Once the auto-target is set up for the individual ad group, you will then be required to create a dynamic ad.
+Once you auto-target the individual ad group, you can then create a dynamic ad.
 All you will need to do here is have up to 80 characters in length for a message in the creative description line.
-The headline will be dynamically created, as will the post-click landing page based on the site or feed content.
+It dynamically creates the headlines, as will the post-click landing page based on the site or feed content.

 How to optimize DSA campaigns

 Like most Google Ads campaigns, there are a number of ways to optimize DSA campaigns.
 Before touching on actual ways to optimize DSA campaigns, the most important thing to do comes before you even create a DSA campaign — structure.

 As you evaluate your current text campaigns and how they align with your business, you should ask yourself, “Where am I missing coverage?” or “Where do I need to improve experience?”— this is a great starting point.